Membrizard/ml_conformer_generator/README.md

 - Checks for atom valence
 - Kekulises molecules
 - RDkit Sanitization
-- Molecular Dynamics geometry optimisation with MMFF
+- Molecular Dynamics geometry optimisation with MMFF94

 The evaluation pipeline assesses the shape similarity of the generated molecules to a reference.
 The assessment is based on a shape tanimoto similarity score [], calculated using Gaussian Molecular Volume intersections. the shape Tanimoto similarity of a generated molecule to a reference is calculated ignoring hydrogens in both reference and generated sample.

-Example performance of the model as evaluated on 100k samples (Used 1000 compounds from ccdc GOLD Virtual Screening dataset)
+Example performance of the model as evaluated on 100k generated samples

+(Used 1000 compounds from ccdc GOLD Virtual Screening dataset for generation)

+**1000 Denoising Steps:**

-- The estimated average time for generation of 50 valid samples is 90-160 sec (GPU)
+- The average time for generation of 50 valid samples is 96 sec (NVidia H100)
+- Average Generation speed (NVidia H100) - 0.5 molecule/sec (valid)
+- Estimated GPU memory Consumtion per single Generation thread - up to 4.0 GB
 - Average Shape Tanimoto similarity - 53.38%
+- Maximum Shape Tanimoto similarity - 99.21%
 - Average Chemical Tanimoto similarity - 10.8%
 - % Of chemically unique molecules in reference to training dataset (not found in training dataset) - 99.81%
 - % Of valid molecules in generated batch (as defined by the standardisation pipeline) - 48.59%
 - % Of chemically unique molecules within the generated set (as evaluated on 80k generated molecules) - 99.80%
+- Average Generation speed (NVidia H100) - 0.5 molecule/sec (valid)
+- Freschet Fingerprint Distance (2048) [] to ChEMBL - 3.98 to PubChem - 2.57 to ZINC (250k drugs) - 5.38

+**100 Denoising Steps:**

+- The average time for generation of 50 valid samples is  sec (NVidia H100)
+- Average Generation speed (NVidia H100) -  molecule/sec (valid)
+- Estimated GPU memory Consumtion per single Generation thread - 2.5 GB
+- Average Shape Tanimoto similarity - %
+- Maximum Shape Tanimoto similarity - %
+- Average Chemical Tanimoto similarity - %
+- % Of chemically unique molecules in reference to training dataset (not found in training dataset) - %
+- % Of valid molecules in generated batch (as defined by the standardisation pipeline) - %
-- Frechet Chemical Distance (as evaluated on 80k generated molecules) -
+- % Of chemically unique molecules within the generated set (as evaluated on 80k generated molecules) - %
+- Average Generation speed (NVidia H100) -  molecule/sec (valid)
+- Freschet Fingerprint Distance (2048) [] to ChEMBL -  to PubChem -  to ZINC (250k drugs) -

 Generator requirements are in  ./ml_conformer_generator/generator_requirements.txt